nrdave/dotfiles/README.md

 Technically, I use my `volume-notifications.sh` script, but that just wraps wireplumber anyway.

-I also have yadm alternate files for config options for individual systems (at this point, I only have a config for my laptop Arch install).
+I also have chezmoi template for config options for individual systems (at this point, I only have a config for my laptop Arch install).
 For my laptop, I'm using my `brightness-notifications.sh` script that wraps brightnessctl to control brightness, along with configuring my trackpad.